julianbrowne/piggybank/readme.md

 #### Results

-Results passed as results object to the resultWriter function with integer keys denoting the results of each call. e.g. obj[0] is result of first call, obj[1] result of second etc. Each result object contains the http response code status (obj.status) and the textual equivilent (obj.text).
+Results are passed as a full results object to the done callback.

+The results object contains integer keys denoting the results of each call. e.g. obj[0] is result of first call, obj[1] result of second etc. Each result object contains the http response code status (obj.status) and the textual equivilent (obj.text).

 e.g.